Dean Carter: Murders

-On April 12, the bodies of Susan Lynn Knoll and Jillette Leonora Mills were found stacked in a closed bedroom closet in the roommates' Culver City apartment by Mills' brother and a friend.
+On April 12, the bodies of Susan Lynn Knoll and Jillette Leonora Mills were found stacked inside a closed bedroom closet in the roommates' Culver City apartment by Mills' brother and a friend.
 Mills had been sexually assaulted, and each victim had died from asphyxia caused by strangulation.
 Knoll's vehicle was discovered one block from the apartment, though Mills' white Datsun 280 ZX automobile was missing, as were personal items belonging to both victims.
-Ronald C. Tulio, an employee of the United States Postal Service, the former boyfriend of Knoll, and an acquaintance of both Mills and victim Bonnie Guthrie, was arrested and detained by the Culver City Police Department later that day, and was in police custody at the time Janette Cullins is believed to have been murdered.
+Ronald C. Tulio—an employee of the United States Postal Service, the former boyfriend of Knoll, and an acquaintance of both Mills and victim Bonnie Guthrie—was arrested and detained by the Culver City Police Department later that day, and was in police custody at the time Janette Cullins is believed to have been murdered.

 Also on April 12, the body of Bonnie Ann Guthrie was discovered on the floor of her apartment in Culver City by her landlord, who had entered her unit the previous day to make repairs, though erroneously believed Guthrie to be asleep and left.
-Like the previous victims, Guthrie been sexually assaulted, she had died from asphyxia caused by strangulation, and personal items were missing from her apartment.
+Like the previous victims, Guthrie had been sexually assaulted, she had died from asphyxia caused by strangulation, and personal items were missing from her apartment.
 Guthrie's purse was recovered by San Diego police officers on April 14.
 According to police, Carter had an appointment to see Guthrie, who operated a sweater-knitting business.

 According to police, Carter had met Knoll, Mills, and Guthrie at a bar in Santa Monica and likely dated Knoll for some time.

 On April 14, the body of Janette Anne Cullins was found in the bedroom closet of her San Diego apartment.
 Her cause of death was the same as that of the other victims, and the presence of woodchips on the floor near the front door indicated that someone had pried it open.
 Friends and family of Cullins stated that she had met Carter two months earlier at a bar in the Pacific Beach area and rejected his subsequent repeated attempts to contact her.
-Cheri Phinney, who had moved into Cullins' apartment in the second week of April, would later testify that they had been unexpectedly visited by Carter on April 12, who stayed for around an hour.
-That night, Cullins attended a San Diego Symphony concert and returned to her apartment around 11:00 p.m, after which she was not seen alive again.
+Cheri Phinney, who had moved into Cullins' apartment in the second week of April, would later testify that on April 12, they had been unexpectedly visited by Carter, who stayed for around an hour.
+That night, Cullins and her friend Cathleen Tiner attended a San Diego Symphony concert and then went to a restaurant.
+They subsequently returned to Tiner's apartment and watched television until 11:00 p.m., after which Cullins left to return to her own apartment; she was not seen alive again.